tarunprakash/InstaBiz/README.md

 # Business Card Scanner
-Scans a business card and gets relevant information from it and dds it into a contact
+Scans a business card and gets relevant information from it and adds it into a contact